OJCodeCanvas/advanced-todo-app/README.md

 4. Click **Save**
 5. Your site will be live at `https://YOUR-USERNAME.github.io/advanced-todo-app/`

----
+## 📱 Screenshots

 ### Light Mode
-> Clean white interface with blue accent, sidebar navigation, and expandable task input.
+Clean white interface with blue accent, sidebar navigation, and expandable task input.

 ### Dark Mode
-> Deep dark background with optimized contrast and glowing accent colors.
+Deep dark background with optimized contrast and glowing accent colors.

 ### Mobile View
-> Collapsible sidebar with overlay, stacked layout, and always-visible action buttons.
+Collapsible sidebar with overlay, stacked layout, and always-visible action buttons.

----

 ## 🎯 Why This Project